2012 California Golden Bears football team: Stanford

-For the first time since 1892, the annual Big Game between the California Golden Bears and the Stanford Cardinal was not be played at the end of the season in either November or December.
+For the first time since 1892, the annual Big Game between the California Golden Bears and the Stanford Cardinal was not played at the end of the season in either November or December.
 The new Pac-12 television deal that was signed in 2011 has been faulted for the move because it has created many scheduling issues.
 Also, both universities have refused to play their rivalry game on the Saturday after Thanksgiving.
 The reasoning for not wanting the Big Game after Thanksgiving is that many students are out of town for the holiday and that because of the short week, many longstanding events that are performed throughout the week leading up to the game would not be possible.
 Because it is an even numbered year, Stanford will travel to California Memorial Stadium for the 115th Big Game and the outcome will determine who wins the Stanford Axe.
 Jeff Tedford, however, in his career at California has won seven of the last ten Big Games.